Issuer and Venafi Control Plane¶

 Subordinate CA (sub CA) providers are necessary because they do the following:

-- Determine which CA account will issue the CA certificate for Firefly.
+- Determine which CA account will issue the CA certificate for Issuer.

-- Determine the composition of the CA certificate for the Firefly.
+- Determine the composition of the CA certificate for the Issuer.

 Sub CA providers link back to a specific CA account.
 Depending on the CA account, they also can have a limited scope.
 For example, with Microsoft AD CS, you are required to select an AD CS issuing template.
 If you wanted to use multiple AD CS issuing templates, you would create multiple sub CA providers for Microsoft AD CS.